Example Conferencing Node server configurations

 When a high volume of small conferences or gateway calls are expected, optimizing purely for individual node capacity is less important.
 There are benefits of having fewer larger nodes over more smaller ones as there is less likelihood of a conference being fragmented across two or more nodes thus saving on backplane overheads.

 We recommend 3rd- or 4th-generation Intel Xeon Scalable Series processors.
-The Gold line generally represents the best value in terms of the number of ports provided for a given hardware spend.
-We like the Xeon Gold 6342 for its good 2.8GHz base clock speed and 24 physical cores.
-When optimally deployed it can offer 97-100HD per socket or around 195HD in a 1U 2-socket server.
+In general, the Gold line represents the best value in terms of the number of ports provided for a given hardware spend.
+We recommend the Xeon Gold 6342 for its 2.8GHz base clock speed and 24 physical cores.
+When optimally deployed it can offer up to 97-100HD per socket or up to 195HD in a 1U 2-socket server.

 The Xeon Gold 6348 and 6354 parts are slightly less capable, but still represent good options if the 6342 is not available.
 We have no data for the Xeon Gold 6442Y, but expect its performance to be similar.